Form MGT-6 - Applicability, Fees, Due Date

 Who needs to file MGT-6?

-- The beneficial owner must fill out Form MGT-5 to disclose interest in shares registered under another person’s name.
+• The beneficial owner must fill out Form MGT-5 to disclose interest in shares registered under another person’s name.

 Why is it relevant?

 MGT-6 is, after all, the one that is applicable to nominees having shares on behalf of others.
 It can also apply in instances involving a trust, a partnership, or a group of companies where there exist multiple registered and beneficial owners.
-And, applicable in any instance where the person exercising rights would not agree with the name mentioned against a specific entry in the membership register of the company.
+And, applicable in any instance where the person exercising rights would disagree with the name mentioned against a specific entry in the membership register of the company.

 Which companies fall under this purview?